SYSNOMINAL|BUILDv2026.01.01|REGIONSELF_HOST

 Invariants

-• Not expired ≠ authorized
+• Not expired is not authorized

-• Expiry state ≠ permission
+• Expiry state is not permission

 • Absence of an expiry record is not permission

-• Returned state is advisory only
+• Returned state is application-evaluated

 Failure modes